thvu02/CS5250_Project6/README.md

-# CS 5250 Projects 6, 7, and 8
+# CS 5250 Projects
-Repository for CS 5250 projects 6, 7, and 8.
+Repository for CS 5250 projects 6 to 12 (eventually).
 I'll rename the repo once the semester is over.

+## Completed to Date
+- 6
+- 7 / 8

 ## Project 6
 All files are in the ```Project 6``` folder with input files under the ```input``` directory and program outputs in the ```output``` directory.